ietf/tao/Tao.md

 2.2.5 RFC Editor

-The RFC Editor edits, formats, and publishes Internet-Drafts as RFCs, working in conjunction with the IESG for IETF RFCs, the IRTF Chair for IRTF RFCs, the IAB for IAB RFCs, and the Independent Submissions Editor for Independent Submission RFC, and of course working with the authors.An important other role is to provide one definitive repository for all RFCs (see [https://www.rfc-editor.org]).
+The RFC Editor edits, formats, and publishes Internet-Drafts as RFCs, working in conjunction with the IESG for IETF RFCs, the IRTF Chair for IRTF RFCs, the IAB for IAB RFCs, and the Independent Submissions Editor for Independent Stream RFCs, and of course working with the authors.
+An important other role is to provide one definitive repository for all RFCs (see [https://www.rfc-editor.org]).
 Once an RFC is published, it is never revised.
 If the specification it describes changes, the standard will be re-published in another RFC that "obsoletes" the first.
 If a technical or editorial error is found in an RFC, an errata may be filed for review.
 If accepted, the errata will be linked to the RFC and may be held for the next document update.

-The RFC Editor is a separate job from IANA, although both the RFC Editor and IANA involved the same people for many years.
 The IAB approves the organization that will act as RFC Editor and the RFC Editor's general policy.
 The RFC Editor is funded by IASA.
 Up through the end of 2009, the RFC Editor was a single entity.
 The function was split by the IAB, in coordination with the IETF community, into many roles that can be performed by different people or organizations, led by the IAB-appointed RFC Series Editor.
 The RFC Editor model is described in [RFC6635].

 Another common misconception is that all RFCs are the work of the IETF.
 In fact, of the four sources of RFCs listed above (IETF, IAB, IRTF, and Independent Submissions), only those coming direct from the IETF through working groups or sponsored by ADs are capable of having IETF consensus and being described as IETF specifications or standards.